hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

   --header 'accept: application/vnd.hmrc.1.0+json' \
   --header 'authorization: Bearer {{bearer_token}}'
 ```
-The response shows that a UK tax return has been submitted and the amendment window is still open as the *canAmend* flag is set to "true".
+The response shows that a UKTR has been submitted and the amendment window is still open as the *canAmend* flag is set to "true".
 This means any amendment submitted should return a successful response.

 ```json
 {